jik0730/google-translator-performance-analyzer/README.md

 ## Analysis Flow and Development Guide

-1. Download Test Data of English-Korean Parallel Corpus (The data is from KAIST Semantic Web Research Center)
+1. Download Test Data of English-Spanish Parallel Corpus (The data is from KAIST Semantic Web Research Center)
   * Download codes
   * Combine txt files
   * Convert to csv file